 “In philosophy there is generally no accepted definitive knowledge” – Karl Jaspers, Way to Wisdom.

 Now that we have at least an initial definition and justification for philosophy, it is time to decide on our approach.
 Academic philosophy typically looks for rigorous, arguments for or against a particular point of view that can be subjected to critical debate.
 Professional philosophers often rely on rules of logic such as those presented by Aristotle in his Organon.
 A classic example is the syllogism, tying two premises to a conclusion: For instance: “All men are mortal and Socrates is a man; therefore Socrates is mortal.”

 In the late 19th century a modern form of logic developed first by Gottlob Frege was taken up by some important 20th century analytic philosophers such as Bertrand Russell, and Alfred North Whitehead who attempted to derive a completely logical basis for mathematics.
-But logic ran into limits demonstrated by annoying linguistic paradoxes such as “This sentence is false.” or “What set does the barber belong to in a town where everyone who doesn’t shave himself is shaved by the barber?”.
+But logic ran into limits demonstrated by annoying linguistic paradoxes such as “Everything I say is a lie.” or “What set does the barber belong to in a town where everyone who doesn’t shave himself is shaved by the barber?”.
 Kurt Godel proved in the 1930s that any set of rules would either be unsound or incomplete, thereby undermining the potential of logic to perfect human understanding.1,2

 Speculative philosophy is more intuitive or derived from personal experience of the world.
 Examples includes the teachings of the Buddha or the thoughts of the existentialists.
 It is based on careful reasoning and reflection which seeks to be internally consistent, but rigorous arguments are generally not applicable to its development.